-Alternatively, customers may arrange for pickup at our office - we offer both in-office and curbside pickup.
+Alternatively, customers may arrange for pickup at our Member Services Centre, 475 Cochrane Drive (Unit 11), Markham, Ontario, L3R 9R4 - we offer both in-office and curbside pickup.

 Paying us: Affiliate Members can order on their account or by purchase order.
 Others pay at time of purchase by cash, cheque, money order, major credit card or debit card.